 Sophie responded that she’d lost a massive amount of weight at Weight Watchers some years before.
 Hence, her dilemma.
 The Weight Watchers company produces books on weight loss.

-“Will you rip off their ideas, methods and recipes?”
+“Will you rip off their ideas, methods, and recipes?”

 “NO!”
 Sophie was shocked at the very idea.

 I suggested that she start writing.
 When she sent me a draft of her book, she hadn’t mentioned Weight Watchers at all.
 Sophie wrote about her own experiences losing weight, the divorce which precipitated her weight gain and techniques and tips for weight loss which she found valuable.
-Her book was different, because she wrote it, from her own experiences.
+Her book was different, because she wrote it, on her own experiences.

 Think about your experiences.
 What could you write about that might sell?
 Make a list of ideas.

 2. Beginner’s mind: what are you learning?
 Could you write about it?

 If you’re a beginner in an area, you can write about it.
 Weird as it sounds, your inexperience is valuable.